Last updated on November 8th, 2022 at 06:53 am

-Talking about topography, Adamawa state is a region filled with mountainous land crossed by the large river valleys.
-Valleys like the Mount Cameroon and Mandara Mountain form part of the landscape.
+Talking about topography, Adamawa state is a region filled with mountainous land crossed by large river valleys.
+Valleys like Mount Cameroon and Mandara Mountain form part of the landscape.

-Majority of those settling in Adamawa state are farmers.
-They cultivate the likes of cotton, groundnuts while, maize, yam, cassava, guinea corn, and so on.
+Adamawa’s economy relies on farming activities no wonder the majority of those settling in the state are farmers.
+They cultivate the likes of cotton, and groundnuts while, maize, yam, cassava, guinea corn, and so on.

 Those living beside Rivers engage in fishing, while the Fulanis amongst them are cattle rearers.
 It is admirable to state that Adamawa has a network of roads linking all parts of the country.

-A number of communities in the state owes their developments to the Germans who ruled the area in the 19th century.
+A number of communities in the state owe their developments to the Germans who ruled the area in the 19th century.